Acasune/JackAnalyzer/README.md

 # JackAnalyzer
-This is an analyzer that parse and convert the programming language "Jack" into a xml file.
+This is an analyzer that parses the programming language "Jack" and converts it into a xml file.
 These codes are created following the instruction written in the chapter10, nand2Tetris.

 ## CAVEAT!!